Bhandasar Jain Temple

-Bhandasar Jain Temple or Bhanda Shah Jain temple, is a Jain temple located in Bikaner, Rajasthan.
+Bhandasar Jain Temple or Bhanda Shah Jain temple, is a Śvetāmbara Jain temple located in Bikaner, Rajasthan.
 The temple is famous for wall painting and art work.
 This temple is protected by the Archaeological Survey of India.

 History

 This temple was constructed by Bhandasa Oswal in the 12th century.
 The temple is dedicated to Sumatinatha, the 5th tirthankara.
-According to legends, 40,000 Kgs of ghee was used in the construction of this temple instead of water in a mortar.
+According to legends, 40,000 kg of ghee instead of water was used in preparing the mortar for the construction of this temple.

 Architecture

-Bhandasar Jain Temple is a three-storey temple, famous for its beautiful leaf paintings, frescoes and ornamented mirror work.
-This temple was constructed using red sandstone with beautiful paintings and yellow-stone carvings on walls, pillars of the sanctum and mandapa.
+Bhandasar Jain Temple is a three-storied temple, famous for its beautiful leaf paintings, frescoes and ornamented mirror work.
+This temple was constructed using red sandstone with beautiful paintings and yellow-stone carvings on walls, pillars of the sanctum and rangmandapa.
 On the walls there are illustrations depicting the lives of the 24 tirthankaras.
 The temple consist of garbhagriha, antarala, mahamandapa, and ardhamandapa.
 The sanctum is pancharatha (five rathas) is covered by shikhara having karna-amalakas and amalakas at top.